Our Cities Need Proportional Representation

 level for all by changing the local system as soon as we can: when

-we achieve the majority of seats on city council or board of supervisors.
+we achieve the majority of seats on city council or board of supervisors or by legally challenging the local system in place.

-And the third goal is to educate all Californians about the severe
+The third goal is to educate all about the severe

 restrictions and limitations of the current winner-takes-all system,